Joan Benoit

-Joan Benoit Samuelson (born May 16, 1957) is an American marathon runner who was the first women's Olympic Games marathon champion, winning the gold medal at the 1984 Summer Olympics in Los Angeles.
+Joan Benoit Samuelson (née Benoit; born May 16, 1957) is an American marathon runner who was the first women's Olympic Games marathon champion, winning the gold medal at the 1984 Summer Olympics in Los Angeles.
 She held the fastest time for an American woman at the Chicago Marathon for 32 years after winning the race in 1985.
 Her time at the Boston Marathon was the fastest time by an American woman in that race for 28 years.
 She was inducted into the Maine Women's Hall of Fame in 2000.

 Competitive life and Boston Marathon victories

 Born in Cape Elizabeth, Maine, Benoit took to long-distance running to help recover from a broken leg suffered while slalom skiing.
 At Bowdoin College, she excelled in athletics.
 In 1977, after two years at Bowdoin, she accepted a running scholarship to North Carolina State, where she began concentrating solely on her running.
 She earned All-America honors at NC State in both 1977 and 1978.
 In 1978, she helped lead the Wolfpack to the Atlantic Coast Conference cross-country championship.
 She won the Broderick Award (Honda Sports Award) as the nation's best female collegiate cross-country runner for 1979–80.

 After returning to Bowdoin to complete her degree, she entered the 1979 Boston Marathon as a relative unknown.
 She won the race, wearing a Boston Red Sox cap, in 2:35:15, knocking eight minutes off the competition record.
 In 1981, she captured the U.S. 10,000 meter championship, posting a time of 33:37.50.
 Despite having surgery on her Achilles tendons two years earlier, she repeated her marathon success with a victory in 1983, setting a course record of 2:22:43.
 That took more than two minutes off the world's best time, set by Norway's Grete Waitz in the London Marathon only a day earlier.
 Her Boston record was not broken for another 11 years.